haniminsyirah/customer-segmentation-retention/README.md

 - Optimal Number of Clusters:
 The elbow method and silhouette scores suggest that four clusters provide the best balance between segmentation granularity and interpretability.

-This project is for educational purposes.
-Feel free to adapt and extend it for your own analysis.

-Would you like me to prepare this in a markdown file (README.md) format, or do you require additional modifications?